Understanding the Legalities of

 When same-sex unions were legalized on June 26, 2015, it brought legal rights to all married couples.
 One of those civil liberties was the right to divorce.
 The ground-breaking case in 2015 of Obergefell v.
 Hodges, set a precedence that the same rules that are applied to heterosexual couples now apply to everyone.
 Still, some exceptional issues may occur when it comes to child custody and the same-sex union.

 Divorce with same-sex couples that includes children can be tricky.
-Thankfully, our experienced firm can handle your Florida divorce with ease.
+Thankfully, our experienced Orlando Divorce Firm can handle your Florida divorce with ease.
 At Konicek Law, we understand how difficult it can be to go through these emotional times, and we may be able to help.
 We have extensive legal knowledge that can maneuver you through the ins and outs of divorce.

 Divorce and The Same-Sex Couple